-Don’t let his perennially youthful looks fool you: Cruise would now qualify for a Saga subscription.
+Don’t let his perennially youthful looks fool you: Cruise would easily qualify for a Saga Magazine subscription.
 Age cannot wither him, though – he still likes films that require him to drive fast, get chased and hare around on set.
-He’s just finished his fifth Mission:Impossible movie and in the next year he’ll be working on two action sequels: a second Jack Reacher thriller and the long awaited follow-up to what remains arguably his best-known film – Top Gun, from 1986.
-Cruise could still make a fortune in whatever roles he chose: intriguingly, it’s action movies he seems to prefer.
+He’s finished his sixth Mission:Impossible movie with at least two more on their way, and 2020 saw the long awaited follow-up to what remains arguably his best-known film - Top Gun, from 1986.
+Cruise can make a fortune in whatever roles he chose: intriguingly, it’s action movies he seems to prefer.

 3. Robert Downey Jr - born April 1965

 Arguably the least likely action movie hero of all, he’s astonishingly joined the world’s most successful in recent years.
 After a career of varied, sometimes quirky roles, he signed up in 2008 to play Tony Stark in Iron Man, returning to him in two sequels, as well as in several other films set in the Avengers universe.
 All have been phenomenal global successes.
 Downey’s career as an action movie powerhouse almost puts his two popular performances as Sherlock Holmes in the shade.

 After finding fame as a suave, witty private eye on TV’sMoonlighting, Willis’s looks suggested he might be an ideal big-screen hard man.
 And so it has proved.
 His four Die Hard films, in which he starred as law enforcer John McClane, have proved absurdly profitable worldwide.
 That franchise seems to be finished for good, but Willis has since found refuge in two others that reunite groups of oldies to conquer evil, acting in two Expendables and two REDs.
 He’s a versatile actor, but action movies are the bedrock of his career.